ozgurkumas/com-graphics/README.md

 # com-graphics
-A basic computer graphics project
+A basic computer graphics project made with pygame.